The Environmental Effects of Plastic Waste

 Plastic waste can directly impact humans by contaminating water.
 Roughly 1-8 million tons of plastic ends up in water--some of which are the main supply of water for communities and wildlife.
 Even if you’re lucky enough to live in a part of the world that doesn’t have to struggle with this problem, that doesn’t mean you get away scot-free.
-There have been numerous news stories about food recalls due to plastics contamination, microplastics from biodegradable plastic in rain, and so on.
+There have been numerous news stories about food recalls due to plastic waste problems including plastics contamination, microplastics from biodegradable plastic in rain, and so on.
 These stories demonstrate that plastic waste is a real problem, no matter where you live.

 Reducing the amount of plastic waste we produce will not only help reduce greenhouse gas emissions and plastic pollution, it prevents our landfills from being further overwhelmed.
 It can even save you money as reusable items minimize purchasing!
 Reconsider your use of plastics to make a small but lasting personal, local, and global impact.